liberland/laws/Prelminary/Criminal Law.md

 3) When a convict, while serving imprisonment, long-term imprisonment or juvenile imprisonment, commits a criminal offence for which a statutory sentence of up to one year or a lesser sentence is prescribed, a disciplinary measure shall be applied.

-1.

-### Inclusion of Pre-Trial Detention and a PReviously Served Sentence
+#### Art.
+48: Inclusion of Pre-Trial Detention and a PReviously Served Sentence

 1) The time spent in pre-trial detention and any other deprivation of liberty due to a criminal offence shall be included in the pronounced sentence of imprisonment, long-term imprisonment, juvenile imprisonment or a fine.